collage: busch gardensm colonial williamsburg, virginia beachnorfolk airport: the world is boardiingwww.norfolkairport.com

 TYPES OF PATHS: Walking trail of dirt/crushed stone path and paved path to monuments/town.
 The paths do have steep grades requiring assistance for persons in wheelchairs.
 Paths are 300 yards long.

-ENTRANCE: Located to rt of parking lot.
+ENTRANCE: Located to right of parking lot.
 Handrails on left.
 Curb cuts.
 Automatic doors.
-Interior steps to overlook on roof.
-Handrails.

 SPECIAL SERVICES:

 For guests with visual disabilities, there are several audio cassettes throughout center; audio tape able to be rented for battlefield tour.
+The John Whitney Exhibit has audio narration.
 Signs with contrasting background, printed on a non-glossy surface.

 GIFT SHOP: Aisles 26-46 in. wide.
 Counters 37 in. high.
 Clerks assist customers with special needs.
 Aisles clear of temporary displays.